-Introduction Background information on the development and adaption of the N4N training concept Adapting the ReACT empowerment model to become part of a workshop concept "NEETs training experts" Context of this part of the project work3 Revised model "NEETs training experts"4 Ground-breaking innovation of the concept "NEETs training experts" 4 Tips and guidelines on implementing the trainings Analysis of local backgrounds5 Target groups5 Recruitment of participants6 Financial issues related to trainings with disadvantaged learners and staff Model training concept and curriculum "NEETs training experts"
+Introduction 2 Background information on the development and adaption of the N4N training concept 3 Adapting the ReACT empowerment model to become part of an international workshop concept .
+3 Context of this part of the project work .
+3 Revised and simplified model: "NEETs training NEETs on a European level" .
+3 Co-operation framework of European N4N partners from Oslo, Region Västra Götaland and Stuttgart .
+4 Tips and guidelines on implementing the European trainings in the framework of ERASMUS+ KA1 mobility programmes 4 Analysis of local backgrounds .
+4 Target groups .
+4 Recruitment of participants: Learners and staff .
+5 Financial background of ERASMUS+ mobilities of disadvantaged learners and staff .
+6 Model training concept and curriculum "NEETs training NEETs on a European level" '8 Checklist: Risks and barriers of international mobilities of disadvantaged learners 1 3